tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** After TI11, Pure left the roster and watson came in from HellRaisers.
-Following Tour 3, Tobi was kicked and they randomly got Gabbi, a *Southeast Asian carry player*, to play offlane.
-Not entirely sure what the story was there.
+**How did this roster happen?** Was entity for most of the year and also sucked for most of the year.
+After failing to qual for KL, they swapped reibl with noone. astini joined after elite league s1

 **How was their season?**